 Directors Hélène Cattet and Bruno Forzani created a glowing tribute to the Italian thrillers of the 1960s and ‘70s (known as the gialli) with Amer.
 Where those films tend to cater to male audiences, using sex and nudity galore, Amer’s trilogy tale is told from a female perspective à la Repulsion.
 The film’s dream logic allows viewers to indulge in Cattet and Forzani’s sensual, and sometimes frightening, observations.

 Pioneering filmmaker Ida Lupino had an impressive directorial career for a woman during the 1940s and ‘50s, when big-screen opportunities were largely in front of the camera and not behind it.
-The Hitch-Hiker was the first noir film to be directed by a woman, and Lupino blends the anxiety tale, about two men held at gunpoint by an escaped murderer, with psychological horror and stark realism.
+Often cited as the first film noir feature directed by a woman, The Hitch-Hiker blends an anxiety-ridden narrative — about two men held at gunpoint by an escaped murderer — with psychological horror and stark realism.

 Legendary producer Roger Corman has given many big name actors and directors their first break, including Jack Nicholson and Francis Ford Coppola.
 Corman did the same with screenwriter and editor Amy Holden Jones, who turned down a gig behind the scenes of E.T. in order to direct her first feature, The Slumber Party Massacre.
 The film was meant to be a parody of the slasher films that populated the 1980s, written by feminist author Rita Mae Brown.
 However, Corman took a straight approach to the story.
 Still, Brown and Jones’ subversive humor, filtered through a female perspective (the men make dumb decisions while the women are more resilient), manages to shine through.

 Canadian twin filmmakers Jen and Sylvia Soska have been leading the way for contemporary female horror directors with their indie debut, Dead Hooker in a Trunk (picked up by IFC), and the recent American Mary.
-A disenchanted medical student enters the world of underground surgery and extreme body modification where things taken an even darker turn.
-Ginger Snaps’ Katharine Isabelle leads the twisted character study, and the Soskas allow the antiheroine to flourish without straining to make her likable (often a rarity for female characters in general).
+A disenchanted medical student enters the world of underground surgery and extreme body modification where her career takes a dark turn.
+Ginger Snaps’ Katharine Isabelle leads the twisted character study, and the Soskas allow the antiheroine to flourish without straining to make her likable (a rarity for female characters in general).

 Following in the footsteps of her famous filmmaker father, David Lynch, Jennifer Chambers Lynch started her own movie career with a bizarre, provocative story about a surgeon who holds a woman captive by amputating her limbs.
 The odd mix of quiet horror, fantasy, and erotic drama plays as lurid and downright (delightfully) weird.